zama-ai/concrete/docs/dev/compilation/dialects.md

 }
 ```

-In this parametrization, a single key with the ID `0` is used, with a
-single dimension and a polynomial of size 512.
+In this parametrization, a single key with the ID `0` is used, with a single dimension and a polynomial of size 512.

 ## The Concrete Dialect: Preparing bindings with a crypto library

-In the next step of the pipeline, operations and types are lowered to
-the Concrete Dialect.
-This dialect provides operations, which are
-implemented by one of Concrete's backend libraries, but still
-abstracts from any technical details required for interaction with an
-actual library.
-The goal is to maintain a high-level representation
-with value-based semantics and actual operations instead of buffer
-semantics and library calls, while ensuring that all operations can
-effectively be lowered to a library call later in the
-pipeline.
-However, the abstract types from TFHE are already lowered to
-tensors of integers with a suitable shape that will hold the binary
-data of the encrypted values.
+In the next step of the pipeline, operations and types are lowered to the Concrete Dialect.
+This dialect provides operations, which are implemented by one of Concrete's backend libraries, but still abstracts from any technical details required for interaction with an actual library.
+The goal is to maintain a high-level representation with value-based semantics and actual operations instead of buffer semantics and library calls, while ensuring that all operations  an effectively be lowered to a library call later in the pipeline.
+However, the abstract types from TFHE are already lowered to tensors of integers with a suitable shape that will hold the binary data of the encrypted values.

-The result of the lowering of the example to the Concrete Dialect is
+The result of the lowering of the example to the Concrete Dialect is shown below:
-shown below:

 ```mlir
 func.func @main(%arg0: tensor<4x3x513xi64>, %arg1: tensor<3x2xi3>) -> tensor<4x2x513xi64> {